Loading

 View of the mountain from space (2015)

 Seongsan Ilchulbong was formed around 6,700 years ago, by Surtseyan-type hydrovolcanic activity upon a shallow seabed.
 The earliest eruption related to the peak occurred around 600 m (2,000 ft) to the east of the current crater.
-After the eruption stopped, magma was unable to flow through that spot, which caused magma to later emerge at the location of the peak.
+After the eruption stopped, magma could not flow through that spot, which caused magma to later emerge at the location of the peak.
 Over time, most of the early cones and parts of the later tuff cone were eroded by waves, leaving parts of the internal structure exposed along the cliffs.
 The mountain was originally disconnected from Jeju Island, but the accumulation of sediment caused the two to connect.

-The mountain is considered to be geologically interesting, and is actively studied by volcanologists.
+The mountain is considered to be geologically interesting and is actively studied by volcanologists.

 The mountain is 182 m (597 ft) tall and has a diameter of 600 m (2,000 ft).
-It has a grassy volcanic crater in the top that is bowl-shaped and relatively flat.
+It has a grassy volcanic crater at the top that is bowl-shaped and relatively flat.
 The crater has an area of 2.64 km (1.02 sq mi) and is around 90 m (300 ft) above sea level.

 A 2011 study reported that there are 240 taxa of plant species on the mountain.